 1. Start Cooking at Home

 Eating out every night or ordering food adds up over time.
 To improve your finances as well as take charge of your health, start cooking at home.
 Buy groceries in bulk, plan your weekly meals, and meal prep.
+This is much easier and more productive for your day even if you have a special meal plan like a ketogenic diet.
 You will better your cooking skills and reduce your dependence on Deliveroo.

 2. Shop Value-Pried Brands